 I've written and rewritten this post half a dozen times, binning a series of ideas that just didn't click, until this Facebook conversation inspired by recent discussions of 'quiet hands'.

-It's about stimming, and in particular, the push from well-meaning neurotypical folk of the parent-and-teacher persuasion to prevent it.
+It's about stimming, and in particular, the push from well-meaning neurotypical folk of the therapist persuasion to prevent it.

 Stimming can be stopped, sometimes, for a while, just like you can put your finger over the end of the hose and stop the flow of water.
 But just like the hose will eventually explode off the tap and shoot water everywhere, the constant vigilance and concentration it takes to suppress a stim builds up like pressure until it explodes in a full-scale meltdown or breakdown.